formlio/forml/docs/tutorials/titanic/lifecycle.rst

    .. code-block:: console

        $ forml model train forml-tutorial-titanic
-       $ forml model list forml-tutorial-titanic 0.1.dev0
+       $ forml model list forml-tutorial-titanic 0.1.dev1
        1

-   Now we have our first :ref:`generation <registry-assets>` of the titanic models available in the registry.
+   Now we have our first :ref:`generation <registry-assets>` of *Titanic models* available in the registry.

 3. Apply the trained generation to the test dataset to get the predictions: